NoneqPhysLivingMatterLab/cell_interaction_gnn/README.md

 # Quick demonstration for training of the GNN models

-If you would like to quickly try to train the GNN model with sample graphs, please move to the following directory and run the sample codes with sample data.
+For a quick try, move to
 ```
 codes/training_quick_demo
 ```
+and run the sample codes with the sample data.

-If you would like to create spatio-temporal graphs, train the GNN model and then calculate the attribution, see the usage below.
+To create spatio-temporal graphs by yourself, train the GNN model, and calculate the attribution, see below.

 # Usage